ipums/ipumspy/docs/source/ipums_api/ipums_api_aggregate/index.rst

 that includes a request for county-level data from tables NP1 (total population) and NP2 (total families) of the 1990 STF 1 decennial census file.

-After instantiation, an ``AggregateDataExtract`` object can be submitted to the API for processing and downloaded as described on the :doc:`IPUMS API page<../../ipums_api/index>`.
+After instantiation, an ``AggregateDataExtract`` object can be :ref:`submitted to the API <submit-extract>` for processing.

 .. note::
    The IPUMS API provides a set of metadata endpoints for aggregate data collections that allow you to browse available data sources and identify their associated API codes.

-   ``ipumspy`` does not yet support these endpoints, but this support is planned for the near future.
+   You can also browse metadata interactively through the `NHGIS Data Finder <https://data2.nhgis.org/main>`_.

+   *TODO: cross-link to metadata docs when available*

 Datasets + Data Tables
 ----------------------